AbhinavPradeep/abhinav-blog/content/blog/db-1/index.md

 pico_add_extra_outputs(picoBlink)
 ```

 Something very important I learned is that it is not enough to just enable input from the USB, you also need to disable UART input from sources other than through the USB.
 The code was also compiled with "-fstack-usage" to see the stack usage of each of the functions and with "-save-temps -fverbose-asm" to read through the generated assembly files.

-Now we can run the code.
+## Sample output and more discussion on memory mapping

 Below is some output from saving the string "abcd" to flash and printing it after:

 <!--